 A common misconception from executives at Distributor-type companies is that they need to adopt more of the startup culture to become more innovative.

 I believe this assumption to be false.
 Assuming the goal is to become more competitive and not switch to another type.

 Innovators are risk tolerant; Distributors are risk-averse.

-Innovators are experimentation oriented, Distributors are process oriented.
+Innovators are experimentation-oriented, and Distributors are process-oriented.

 These qualities exclude each other.
-If you want to become better at running experiments, your ability to maintain efficient processes has to decline and the other way around.
+If you want to become better at running experiments, your ability to maintain efficient processes has to decline, and the other way around.

 Instead of attempting to become more innovative, Distributors should strive to create mutually beneficial relationships with Innovators.
-This way both types of organizations can focus on what they are good at and combine the benefits of fast-paced experimentation and efficient delivery to customers.
+This way, both types of organizations can focus on what they are good at and combine the benefits of fast-paced experimentation and efficient delivery to customers.

 I understand “innovation” as new solutions to known or new problems.
 I do not qualify incremental improvements, e.g., more computation power of new generations of processors, as innovation for this consideration.